 About this document

-This document was originally developed as part of a combined Standard and Guidance Document, Version 1.0 of which was originally developed in 2017 by UTZ, supported by SRP Working Group 3, under the name “Performance Management System Standard for the SRP Standard for Sustainable Rice Cultivation”.
+This document was first developed in 2017 by UTZ, supported by SRP Working Group 3, under the name “Performance Management System Standard for the SRP Standard for Sustainable Rice Cultivation, Version 1.0”.

 In 2019 GLOBALG.A.P. as SRP’s Assurance Service Provider, revised this document as a contribution to the normative document “SRP Assurance Scheme”.
-The text was subsequently further revised by NEPCon and separated into two separate documents, based on their respective audiences.
+The text was subsequently further revised by NEPCon, an SRP member, and separated into two separate documents, based on their respective audiences.